Timeslip (comics)

-Timeslip (Rina Patel) is a mutant superhero appearing in American comic books published by Marvel Comics.
-The character was the last addition to the New Warriors before the cancellation of their original series.
-Timeslip first appeared in New Warriors #59 (May 1995) and was created by Evan Skolnick and Patrick Zircher.
+Timeslip (Rina Patel) is a superhero appearing in American comic books published by Marvel Comics.
+Created by Evan Skolnick and Patrick Zircher, the character first appeared in New Warriors #59 (May 1995).
+Rina Patel was the last addition to the New Warriors before the cancellation of their original series.

 Fictional character biography

 Origin

 Rina Patel is an Indian mutant, born with special superhuman strength, durability, time manipulating powers, time traveling abilities and superspeed.
 Initially her only known special ability was to completely swap her current consciousness with her consciousness from any other point in her life, past or future.
 Later, she also discovered her time manipulating, superhuman strength & durability, superspeed and time travel abilities.

 As a college student, Rina was seen "time-swapping" to when she was four years old as an escape from studying.
 At the same time, her four-year-old consciousness was time-swapped to her college-age self, causing the child version of herself to panic.
 Suddenly Rina's current self was ripped to another time, a bewildering vision of herself in a superhero outfit talking with the New Warriors in their Crashpad headquarters.
 The short episode passed, and a confused Rina decided to pay little heed to the strange future that seemed to be in store for her.

 In her next appearance, Rina once again time-swapped to her own near future and found herself holding what appeared to be a dying Speedball in her arms.

 Concerned for Robbie's welfare, Rina began making concerted efforts to contact and warn him of her frightening future vision.
 However, Speedball did not take her warnings seriously, assuming she was a "super hero stalker" of some kind.
 Ultimately Rina found Carlton LaFroyge (Hindsight Lad) and convinced him of her sincerity and special abilities by pushing him out of the way of an oncoming truck.
 This involved Rina warping time so that she seemed to be moving super-fast, an ability she had not previously realized she had.